Was there a time in your life that seemed more enjoyable than what you’re experiencing now?

 - reduce stress?

-Take a moment to reflect about what you want and why.
+Take a moment to reflect on what you want and why.

 What sorts of things are you hoping to achieve by being better organized?

 Asking the right questions is one effective strategy for getting your life back together.